 local_atmPaying Taxes Methodology

-The threshold is not based on any economic theory of an “optimal tax rate” that minimizes distortions or maximizes efficiency in the tax system of an economy overall.
+The threshold is not based on any economic theory of an “optimal tax rate” that minimizes distortions or maximizes efficiency in an economy’s overall tax system.
 Instead, it is mainly empirical in nature, set at the lower end of the distribution of tax rates levied on medium-size enterprises in the manufacturing sector as observed through the paying taxes indicators.
-This reduces the bias in the indicators toward economies that do not need to levy significant taxes on companies like the Doing Business standardized case study company because they raise public revenue in other ways—for example, through taxes on foreign companies, through taxes on sectors other than manufacturing or from natural resources (all of which are outside the scope of the methodology).
+This reduces the bias in the total tax and contribution rate indicator toward economies that do not need to levy significant taxes on companies like the Doing Business standardized case study company because they raise public revenue in other ways—for example, through taxes on foreign companies, through taxes on sectors other than manufacturing or from natural resources (all of which are outside the scope of the methodology).

 Doing Business measures all taxes and contributions that are government mandated (at any level—federal, state or local) and that apply to the standardized business and have an impact in its financial statements.
 In doing so, Doing Business goes beyond the traditional definition of a tax.
 As defined for the purposes of government national accounts, taxes include only compulsory, unrequited payments to general government.
 Doing Business departs from this definition because it measures imposed charges that affect business accounts, not government accounts.
 One main difference relates to labor contributions.
-The Doing Business measure includes government-mandated contributions paid by the employer to a requited private pension fund or workers’ insurance fund.
-The indicator includes, for example, Australia’s compulsory superannuation guarantee and workers’ compensation insurance.
-For the purpose of calculating the total tax rate (defined below), only taxes borne are included.
-For example, value added taxes are generally excluded (provided they are not irrecoverable) because they do not affect the accounting profits of the business—that is, they are not reflected in the income statement.
+The Doing Business measurement includes government-mandated contributions paid by the employer to a requited private pension fund or workers’ insurance fund.
+It includes, for example, Australia’s compulsory superannuation guarantee and workers’ compensation insurance.
+For the purpose of calculating the total tax and contribution rate (defined below), only taxes borne are included.
+For example, value added taxes (VAT) are generally excluded (provided that they are not irrecoverable) because they do not affect the accounting profits of the business—that is, they are not reflected in the income statement.
 They are, however, included for the purpose of the compliance measures (time and payments), as they add to the burden of complying with the tax system.